Back

 On Walking Uphill, the Unknown, and Going Home Another Way

-Daniel Barber·Apr 25, 2026· 5 minutes
+Daniel Barber·Apr 25, 2026· 6 minutes

-I have avoided this practice like crazy.
-As much as I love stepping into the unknown it is absolutely a practice.
+As much as stepping into the unknown can be amazing, it isn't always.
+The whole endeavor is absolutely a practice.

-I don't like it.
-I don't like doing it.
+I don't always like it.

 This morning on my walk, I was thinking about knowing and not knowing.
 I decided to change the phrase in the middle of the 5-line sound byte for Tune U from